What Is Cervical Spondylosis?

 Symptoms

 Cervical spondylosis can manifest in three main ways: axial neck pain, cervical radiculopathy (nerve root compression), and cervical myelopathy (spinal cord compression).
-Many patients present a combination of these syndromes.
+Many patients present with a combination of these syndromes.

 - 01